 Freedom Debt Relief then recommends that you stop paying on the enrolled accounts and instead contribute to your settlement fund.
-While this is a common part of the debt settlement process, it does come with some risks.
-You’ll likely start to receive calls from collection agencies to try and tempt you to start making payments again.
+While this is a common part of the process, it does come with some risks.
+You’ll likely start to receive calls from debt collectors to try and tempt you to start making payments again.

 Another consequence is that each of your late payments and delinquent accounts will be reported to the credit bureaus and listed on your credit report.
 Depending on your current credit history, this could substantially lower your credit score and make future access to credit more difficult.
 Still, you already may be having these issues because of your high burden of debt.

 During the process, you’ll also likely accrue interest and late fees on your unpaid accounts.
 However, Freedom Debt Relief works to negotiate dramatic savings so that you ideally still save money after the settlement.

 Once your account has reached an appropriate amount, they actively begin the negotiation process.
 They use your account as proof of funds for making a lump sum payment — often an attractive offer in the eyes of a creditor.